You know the feeling. You sit down, full of ideas, excitement buzzing through your fingertips. You open a new document.

 This is your final deep dive into your characters before you write:

-Some writers create dossiers or character bibles, others use this to finalize their cast’s emotional arcs.
+Some writers create dossiers or character bibles; others use this to finalize their cast’s emotional arcs.

 Start writing the prose version of your novel, using the materials above as scaffolding.
 Some call this a “pre-draft,” others call it Step 0 of the real novel.